ezweave/pretty-functional/chapters/one/one.md

 But, of course, it really needs PTC support to be performant, but barring that....

 This isn't mind blowing and the `lodash`-less solution is actually easier to grok.
+This is a common claim in other functional languages (which also have a `reduce` or analog).
 So let's step through it.

 If we want `n = 4`, this becomes easier.
 That is: